 However, the guitarist’s volatile temperament meant that, despite their musical chemistry, he began to clash with Green, as he told Guitar magazine in 1997: “We just didn’t get on too well basically… We played some good stuff together, we played well together, but we didn’t get on.”
 Green left Fleetwood Mac in May 1970, leaving Kirwan and guitarist Jeremy Spencer stepping in to fill his formidable shoes on Kiln House.
 But they looked to be on the verge of collapse until keyboard player Christine McVie joined them on tour, providing the musical glue that would hold them together.

-In February 1971, Spencer failed to turn up for a gig at Los Angeles’ Whiskey A Go Go.
+In February 1971, Spencer failed to turn up for a gig at Los Angeles’ Whiskey A Go Go, leading to the discover of one of the strangest Fleetwood Mac facts of all.
 After a search that lasted several days, it transpired that he had joined The Children Of God, a religious cult based in California.
 The band soldiered on with one guitarist until it became apparent that they needed reinforcements, at which point manager Clifford Davis called upon Green to rejoin the group for the remainder of the tour.
 The shows were well-received but became focused on Green’s skills in improvising, which frustrated Kirwan and led to old animosities flaring up again.